D'Om le Vrai Sens: Instrumentation

-The work is scored for a solo clarinet and an orchestra comprising two flutes (1st doubling piccolo, 2nd doubling alto flute), two oboes (2nd doubling cor anglais), two clarinets (2nd doubling E-flat clarinet), bass clarinet, bassoon (doubling contrabassoon), four horns, trumpet, timpani, four percussionists, harp, celesta, and strings.
+The work is scored for a solo clarinet and an orchestra comprising two flutes (1st doubling piccolo, 2nd doubling alto flute), two oboes (2nd doubling cor anglais), two clarinets (2nd doubling E♭ clarinet), bass clarinet, bassoon (doubling contrabassoon), four horns, trumpet, timpani, four percussionists, harp, celesta, and strings.

 Reception

 D'Om le Vrai Sens has been praised by music critics.
 Reviewing a recording of the world premiere performance, Guy Rickards of Gramophone wrote:

 Cast in six interlinked movements, the concerto (the subtitle renders roughly as 'Man's true sense') explores the five senses as depicted in the medieval tapestry series The Lady and the Unicorn.
 Hearing, Sight, Smell, Touch and Taste form a chain that resolves in the concluding A mon seul désir (an anagram of the title) in a remarkable synthesis and development of the work's content.
 Kriikku is invited, Musgrave-like, to move around the auditorium and audience in a live performance and though the recording does not really capture this spatial aspect little musically is lost.

 Andrew Clements of The Guardian opined that the piece "has some striking ideas, but couldn't avoid mimsy theatricality either."
 He specifically criticized the blocking of the soloist, choreographed for that British premiere by Peter Sellars, remarking, "Neither Saariaho's beautifully terraced solo and orchestral writing nor Kriikku's phenomenal playing needed that."
 The concerto received similarly mixed praise from David Nice of The Arts Desk.